skiphansen/panog2_ldr/README.md

 The output from the build will be in the prebuilt subdirectory name pano-g2.bit or pano-g2-c.bit.

+## Serial port (Optional)

+Pano_ldr is based on Ultraembedded's SOC platform which includes the ability to load firmware over a serial port which is VERY HANDY for code development.
+I strongly suggest building a serial cable to allow the capability to be used if you are interested in modifying the firmware.

+Please see the [fpga_test_soc](https://github.com/skiphansen/fpga_test_soc/tree/master/fpga/panologic_g2#serial-port) for more information.

 # Acknowledgement and Thanks
 This project uses code from several other projects including:
  - [ultraembedded's fpga_test_soc](https://github.com/ultraembedded/fpga_test_soc.git)